What Is Tadalafil?

 How Does Tadalafil Work for Erectile Dysfunction?

-- Sexual stimulation triggers the release of nitric oxide in the penis.
+- Sexual stimulation releases nitric oxide (NO) in the penis.

-- Nitric oxide increases levels of cGMP (cyclic guanosine monophosphate), a molecule that relaxes smooth muscle and dilates blood vessels.
+- Nitric oxide boosts the concentration of cGMP (cyclic guanosine monophosphate), which relaxes smooth muscle and dilates blood vessels.

-- PDE5, an enzyme abundant in penile tissue, breaks down cGMP, which can limit blood flow and cause erection loss.
+- The PDE5 enzyme breaks down cGMP, which can limit blood flow and contribute to loss of erection.

-Key Point: Tadalafil does not cause an erection on its own; sexual stimulation must occur for it to be effective.
+Key Point: Tadalafil does not cause an erection on its own—sexual stimulation is still required for the medication to be effective.

 Tadalafil’s Long Duration of Action